-On April 13, 2020, LSC announced that it, along with most of its U.S. subsidiaries, voluntarily filed for business reorganization under Chapter 11 of the U.S. Bankruptcy Code.
-LSC and the Company separated from RRD in a tax-free distribution to stockholders of RRD effective October 1, 2016.
-In the second quarter of 2020, the Company became aware that, subsequent to the LSC Chapter 11 Filing, LSC failed to make certain required monthly and quarterly withdrawal liability payments to multiemployer pension plans from which RRD had withdrawn prior to the Separation.
-Responsibility for certain pre-Separation withdrawal liability obligations, resulting in such monthly and quarterly payment obligations (the "LSC MEPP Liabilities"), had been assigned to LSC pursuant to the Separation Agreement, while RRD retained responsibility for certain other pre-Separation withdrawal liability assessments against RRD.
-However, the Company and RRD remain jointly and severally liable for the LSC MEPP Liabilities pursuant to laws and regulations governing multiemployer pension plans, and the Company remains jointly and severally liable for certain additional RRD MEPP liabilities.
-In 2020 and 2021, RRD and the Company made payments to settle certain obligations related to these funds.
-In November 2021, arbitration proceedings were completed and the final allocation of the LSC MEPP Liabilities of one-third to the Company and two-thirds to RRD was determined by the arbitration panel.
+On October 1, 2016, DFIN became an independent publicly traded company through the Separation.
+In 2020, LSC, which separated from RRD at the same time as DFIN, filed for business reorganization under Chapter 11 of the U.S. Bankruptcy Code and stopped making required withdrawal liability payments to multiemployer pension plans from which RRD had withdrawn prior to the Separation.
+Responsibility for certain pre-Separation withdrawal liability obligations was assigned to the parties, including LSC (the "LSC MEPP Liabilities") during the Separation, however, the Company and RRD remained jointly and severally liable for the LSC MEPP Liabilities pursuant to laws and regulations governing multiemployer pension plans.
 If RRD fails to make required payments in respect of the remaining LSC MEPP Liabilities or RRD fails to make required payments in respect of the RRD MEPP liabilities, the Company may become obligated to make such payments, which may negatively impact the Company's cash flows and results of operations.
 In addition, the Company's MEPP liabilities could also be affected by the financial stability of other employers participating in such plans and decisions by those employers to withdraw from such plans in the future.